Clueingforbeggs/dashboard-unfucker/README.md

 Displays the number of votes each poll answer has recieved underneath the vote percentage.

 ### Display poll results without voting
-Displays a colored bar inside of poll vote buttons whose width is proportional to the percentage of votes each option has recieved at the time of loading
+Displays a coloured bar inside of poll vote buttons whose width is proportional to the percentage of votes each option has recieved at the time of loading

 ### Show hidden NSFW posts in the timeline
 Certain posts flagged as NSFW by Tumblr are delivered by internal API requests, but are not added to the dashboard feed.
 Enabling this feature will make these posts visible on the dashboard.